Children's Hospital is part of the UPMC family.

 Download our mobile app today - it's free!

-Radiation therapy is used to treat cancer.
+Radiation therapy is a specific type of treatment used to treat cancer.
 Powerful x-rays are used to destroy cancer cells or make them unable to grow and divide.
-During the treatment, a powerful beam of energy is directed to the part of your child’s body that is being treated.
-It is produced by a machine called a linear accelerator (LIN-ee-ur ak-SELL-er-a-tor).
-A linear accelerator allows a patient to be treated from any angle.
-Your child will lie on a table and the machine will rotate around the table to the exact point where the radiation will be applied.
+During treatment, a precise beam of energy is directed at the part of your child's body that is being treated.
+It is produced by a machine called a linear accelerator (LIN-ee-ur-ak-SELL-er-a-tor).
+Your child will lie on a table and the machine will rotate around them to the exact positions where the radiation will be delivered.
+The machine will never touch your child while they are receiving their treatments.

-Because radiation can also damage healthy cells, your child will have his or her therapy throughout the week with breaks from treatment on the weekend.
+While radiation does destroy or inhibit cancer cells from growing, it can also harm normal cells.
+Normal cells are more likely to recover from Its effects and the healthcare team takes extensive measures to carefully monitor your child's radiation doses to protect healthy tissue around the treatment area.
+For this reason, your child will have his or her therapy throughout the week with breaks from treatment on the weekends.
 These weekend breaks will give the healthy cells a chance to recover.

-If your child requires any type of sedation for his or her treatment, your doctor will provide you with additional information on eating and drinking before radiation treatments.
+If your child requires any type of sedation for their daily treatment, the doctor will provide you with additional information on eating and drinking prior to radiation treatments.

-Children’s Hospital takes every precaution to make sure your child is safe.
-Usually children under the age of 7 will have a strap around them for safety while on the table.
+UPMC Children's Hospital of Pittsburgh takes every precaution to make sure your child is safe.
+Most children will have a safety strap secured around them while on the treatment table.

-Your child will be able to go home and resume normal activity right after the radiation treatment.
+Your child will be able to go home and resume normal activity right after dally radiation treatment.

-Your child’s doctor will discuss with you any side effects that may develop.
+Your child's radiation oncologist will discuss with you any side effects that may develop.
 Side effects depend on the location of the treated area, the number of treatments, and the dose.
-Your child may have redness in the area receiving radiation about 1 to 2 weeks into the treatment.
-Other common side effects are:
+Some patients have no side effects at all.
+For those who do, most will go away In time, generally are not serious, and can be controlled with proper treatment.

 It is common for the skin to become red or darker during radiation therapy.
 The amount of skin redness or irritation depends on the part of the body being treated and the dose of radiation your child is receiving.